pkolaczk/fclones/README.md

     fclones remove -n 2 <dupes.txt

-By default, FClones follows the order of files specified in the input file.
+By default, `fclones` follows the order of files specified in the input file.
 It keeps the files given at the beginning of each list, and removes / replaces the files given at the end of each list.
 It is possible to change that order by `--priority` option, for example: